thunderbird/webext-support/README.md

 ## Proposing new WebExtension APIs

-While we work on new WebExtension APIs, many add-on developers started towe cannot do that entirelyon our own.
-We need to learn, what APIs are missing

 ### Proposing APIs : Stage One

 This is a collection of externally hosted APIs, which aim to be merged into Thunderbird.
 They are at a very early stage and do not yet fulfill the standards for stage two.
 Nevertheless we wish to collect them at a central place to obtain an overview of what APIs are currently being worked on, so add-on developers who wish to implement a certain functionality can collaborate.